RSS

 Sysdig Platform

-• Updated several containers that mistakenly were running as root.
+• Updated several containers that were mistakenly running as root.
 All containers now run using an unprivileged user.

 • Updated the apiVersion of all Cronjobs from batch/v1beta1 to batch/v1.